thomasburgess/thomasburgess.github.io/_posts/2021-06-06-Welcome-to-my-blog.md

 ```sh
 bundle exec jekyll serve
 ```
 and open the site at `http://127.0.0.1:4000` to get a live view that regenerates when the source is modified.
 This saves me the waiting for github to regenerate the site, and allows me to spot mistakes fast.
+A noteworthy technicallity, github doesn't like the `theme:` pointing to an unsupported theme in `_config.yml` - I got warnings with every build (that otherwise actually worked).
+I just changed this to `remote-theme:` and the blog seems to work without throwing warnings now.